Lawyers defending blacklisted individuals

 Typical situations.

 People facing account closures or banking blocks rarely share the same profile, but experience situations with identical mechanisms.
 Three scenarios account for the majority of our cases.
+To resolve the dispute, our litigation lawyers in Paris seize the interim relief judge and the judicial court.

 Account closure without reason.